rawt4k/rawt4k/README.md

 - 🏠 I Live on discord pretty much and play video games..
 I'm also self taught in coding :D
 - 🤖 I've made 2 discord bots that i'm really proud of!
 [Uteki](https://its.ventispurr.xyz/Uteki) and [Uteki Beats](https://its.ventispurr.xyz/UtekiBeats)
-- 💻 I like to program often..
-I also make a lot of random little Javascript scripts to do stupid little stuff
+- 💻 I program mainly when im bored, or have nothing else to do
 - 🤓 I help people learn some basics of coding aswell..
 Its just what I do
 - ⚡ I'm always on discord! so you can add me here -> [Ventispurr](https://discord.com/users/429013973501870100)